Here are answers to assist you with some of the most frequently asked questions we receive from GMAR Members.

 - How do I cancel my GMAR membership?

-Notification from your admin/broker to the GMAR Membership department has to be submitted in writing.
+Notification from your admin/broker to the GMAR Membership department has to be submitted in writing and can be sent via email to email@example.com.
 Cancelation of membership is defined ONLY if you transfer Associations, the license is sent back to the State, or the license is being sent to a holding company.

 - NAR Realtor® Benefits Program